rblake/blitz_util/README.md

-bltiz_util
+blitz_util
 ==========

-This is a small C++ library for use with blitz.
-Public Domain.
+This is a small C++ library for use with blitz++.
+Everything in here is Public Domain unless otherwise noted.